Military rations: World War II

 By World War II, rations had taken modern organized forms for both the Allies and the Axis.
 The United States Armed Forces revised their World War I-era ration organization system into an alphabetized system: A-rations of fresh food, B-rations of packaged unprepared food, C-rations of prepared canned food, D-rations of chocolate, and K-rations of three-course meals.
 The US military also issued the 10-in-1 food parcel, designed to supply ten soldiers.
 A-rations, designed for troops in garrison, included foods such as fresh meat, vegetables, fruits, coffee, and sugar.
 B-rations, intended for preparation by cooks in field kitchens, contained essentially the same types of foods as A-rations except canned for better preservation.
 C-rations, intended for troops in the field lacking access to fresh or packaged unprepared food, contained several variations of food combinations, among them meat and beans (including pork and beans), ham, eggs, and potatoes, and chicken and vegetables.
 D-rations consisted of chocolate bars designed to give needed calories in case soldiers in the field were isolated from any other food source.
 K-rations were issued to mobile soldiers such as paratroopers, tank crews, and motorcycle couriers.
 They contained foods such as canned meat, with some canned meat issued together with eggs, carrot or apple, sugar or malted milk tablets, fruit bars, oatmeal, cheese, biscuits, powdered fruit drinks, salt, and chewing gum.
 A typical 10-in-1 food parcel included canned items as butter-substitute spread, soluble coffee, pudding, meat units, jam, evaporated milk, and vegetables as well as biscuits, cereal, beverages, candy, salt, and sugar.
-British soldiers were issued 24-hour rations intended to sustain troops until composite rations and fresh food could be supplied by field kitchens.
-An example of such a 24 hour ration pack issued to British and Commonwealth soldiers contained the following: 10 biscuits, two oatmeal blocks, milk, sugar, and tea blocks, four tablets of sugar, one block of meat, two pieces of raisin chocolate and one piece of plain chocolate, boiled sweets, one packet of salt, meat extract tablets, two packets of chewing gum, and four pieces of latrine paper.
-Composite rations, known as compo rations or 14-man rations, were designed to sustain 14 men for one day and came in wooden crates.
-A composite ration crate would include meats such as bully beef, sausage, spam, steak, and kidney pudding, fruit pudding, treacle pudding, soup, beans, cheese, biscuits, jam, margarine, tea, powdered milk, and sugar.
-On the home front in Britain, mobile canteens were operated to provide Home Guard and civil defence authorities with hot food and fresh tea.
-The British Indian Army fed its soldiers according to religious and caste sensitivities.
-Each company was assigned two cooks who would be of the proper religion and caste to ensure that food would be prepared in the correct way.
-Soldiers were also provided with stackable cooking pots to prepare their own meals, which was particularly important to high-caste Brahmin soldiers who had to prepare their own food to preserve their status.
-Indian soldiers were issued foods such as dehydrated lentils, vegetables, fruit, meat, and fish.
-They usually ate their meals in the form of a curry, which would be seasoned with various powdered spices.
-Curries would typically be eaten with roti flatbreads.
-Indian soldiers also foraged for foods such as fresh poultry, fish, and eggs whenever possible.